At a glance

 If you are looking to pursue a career in teaching and love working with young people, then our Teaching Project is for you.

 A volunteer Teaching placement in Ghana gives you plenty of practical classroom experience, along with building your lesson planning skills.
-You can use this to give your CV an extra edge, and it will give you a lot to talk about in interviews and on applications.
+You can use this to give your resume an extra edge, and it will give you a lot to talk about in interviews and on applications.

 In addition, teaching overseas will let you learn skills like planning and leadership, which you can apply to any career you pursue.
 It will also show that you adaptable, and can work in different environments.